triss/duplex-nexus-osc/README.md

 ## Starting Duplex Nexus OSC server

-Launch the server with node:
+Launch the server from th efolder you just unpacked with node:
 ```
 node nxserver.js
 ```